“Get Those Heels Down!” part 1

 In either case the rider with the heels down is safer, avoids injury, and just as important, avoids a blow to self confidence.
 The heels up rider pivots off the ball of the foot, loses balance forward, and even if she doesn’t fall off, receives a blow to her confidence making the experience very unpleasant.
 And very unnecessary.

 Safety, security, balance, seat and aids are 5 crucial building blocks necessary to develop riders who love what they do and want to move forward in knowledge and experience.
-Give your student all of these building block and keep the door open for forward progress.
+Without any one of these 5 building blocks, the forward progress door is slammed in the rider’s face.

 Explain to your students why having heels down is important.
 You’ll engage their minds in the development process and your students will make better progress.
-Heels down is a basic riding skill.
-Teach it at the first lesson and continue to teach it to strengthen your rider’s security.
-Correct students’s heels at every stage of riding.
+Keeping heels down is a basic that should to be taught from the first day your student mounts up and it should continue without compromising.
+Heels need to be watched and corrected at every riding stage.
 Since it is a “basic”, its proper use will be effective at all levels.

-I’ll explain more about “HEELS” in Heels Down part 2 of “Get Those Heels Down!”.
+I’ll explain more about “HEELS” in part 2 of “Get Those Heels Down!”.

 Here’s to good riding and a safe trip,